-In addition, the portfolio may invest up to 10% of its total assets in securities of non-U.S. issuers.
-The portfolio will not invest more than 5% of its total assets in the securities of emerging market issuers.
-The portfolio invests in non-U.S. securities to diversify its portfolio when Pioneer Investment Management, Inc. (Pioneer), the portfolio's investment adviser, believes that non-U.S. securities offer similar or greater potential for capital appreciation compared to U.S. securities.
-The portfolio does not count securities of Canadian issuers against the 10% limit on investment in securities of non-U.S. issuers.
+The portfolio may invest up to 20% of its total assets in securities of non-U.S. issuers, including depositary receipts.
+The portfolio will not invest more than 5% of its total assets in the securities of emerging markets issuers.
+The portfolio does not count securities of Canadian issuers against the limit on investment in securities of non-U.S. issuers.